 Can silence be a superpower?
 What is the potential of slowing it all down and diving into the practice of listening?
 Poet and researcher Olga Lehmann has studied what silence can do to us, our multi-layered health and everyday wellbeing.

-The medicine that changed my life.
 Four years ago, on one dark, melancholic winter’s eve, I found myself lying on the couch watching Netflix.
 Sounds familiar, right?
-The problem was, for me at that time, it felt like the only thing I could muster.
+The problem was, for me at that time, it felt like the only thing I could master.
 Yes, I went to work.
 Yup, I did the dishes and the laundry.
 I prepared food, showered and walked my dog.
-But compared to what I used to be able to do--and what I longed to do--it felt like all I did was lay on the couch, barely processing what I was watching.
+But compared to what I used to be able to do and what I longed to do it felt like all I did was lay on the couch, barely processing what I was watching.

 « Where you tend a rose my lad, a thistle cannot grow. » Francis Hodgson Burnett.
 To awaken your imagination, I’ll begin this piece with a brief recount of the story of ‘Mary Mary Quite Contrary’ in Burnett’s 1911 children’s classic The Secret Garden.
 The protagonist, Mary Lennox, is a sickly, ill-tempered young orphan who is sent to the Yorkshire countryside to live with her estranged uncle, Master Craven, a reclusive hunchback who is paralyzed by grief after the loss of his wife.